slowernews/wisdom-tldr/chapters/introduction.md

 > *"Every next level of your life will demand a different you."
 -- Leonardo DiCaprio [1974]*

+> *"All the great questions have only personal answers." (...)
+"Only two things are pursued for their own sake - even if they make you feel worse or make you worse off - truth and love." (...)
+"Three decisions determine 90% of your life outcomes: who you're with, what you do, and where you live."
+-- Naval Ravikant [1974]*

 > *"You often feel tired, not because you’ve done too much, but because you’ve done too little of what sparks a light in you." (...)
 "It’s not finding yourself that’s hard; it’s facing yourself that is." (...)
 "When a flower doesn’t bloom, you fix the environment in which it grows, not the flower."
--- purposologist@x*
+-- x@purposologist*

 > *"The biggest clue to whether you enjoy something is if you naturally show leadership in it."
--- pat_stedman@x*

-### On the wrong paths

-> *"When one door closes, another opens; but we often look so long and so regretfully upon the closed door that we do not see the one which has opened for us."
--- Alexander Graham Bell [1847]*

-> *"You can’t go back and change the beginning, but you can start where you are and change the ending."
--- C.S.
-Lewis [1898]*

-> *"The thing the sixties did was to show us the possibilities and the responsibility that we all had.
-It wasn’t the answer.
-It just gave us a glimpse of the possibility."
--- John Lennon [1940]*

-> *"What’s right is what’s left if you do everything else wrong."
--- Robin Williams [1951]*
+-- x@pat_stedman*

 > *"Lack of progress means you are doing too much of the wrong things.
 Step back and reprioritize your daily tasks.
 You want to achieve more, you need to learn how to do less." (...)
 "If the years pass and your life doesn’t get better, it means: you forgot your long-term plan; you actually don’t learn properly; you are around the wrong people; you live in the wrong environment; your intuition and judgment are off; or you struggle to focus when it matters."
--- orangebook_@x*

-### On destiny

-> *"A man’s character is his fate."
--- Heraclitus [-535]*
+-- x@orangebook_*

-     DESTINY = EFFORT + SURRENDER

-> *"A person often meets his destiny on the road he took to avoid it."
--- Jean de La Fontaine [1621]*

-> *"The possibilities are numerous once we decide to act and not react."
--- George Bernard Shaw [1856]*

-> *"A man must know his own destiny, because he must know what he was meant to be.
-But if he does not recognize it, then he is lost.
-He is also lost if — and it will happen only two or three times in his life — if he does not recognize Fate.
-By this I mean once, or twice, or at the very most, three times, Fate will reach out and tap a man on the shoulder.
-He usually says, «Go away, I’m busy», or «I don’t know you, so don’t bother me».
-But if he has the imagination, he will turn around and Fate will point out to him what fork in the road he should take.
-If he has the guts, he will take it."
--- George S. Patton (general) [1885]*